 There is an abundance of mythology surrounding them, from being connected to Norse mythology with Odin having Hugin and Munin (Thought and memory) as his familiars, to the Native Americans Tribes taking on the attributes of the birds, and naming tribes after them.
 There are so many different variations on the story of the black winged Birds.

-I am currently working on a body work inspired by a vast array of Birds, and other nature inspired works.
-Every where I go at the moment I carry a sketch book with, noting down ideas and inspirations.
-I have so many ideas that I want to experiment with a vast array of materials to depict theses ideas.
+I am currently working on a bodywork inspired by a vast array of Birds, and other nature-inspired works.
+Everywhere I go at the moment I carry a sketchbook with, noting down ideas and inspirations.
+I have so many ideas that I want to experiment with a vast array of materials to depict these ideas.